The Case for Time in Causal DAGs: Time in Causal DAGs

 \subsection{A Formal Notion of Time for Causal Variables}

-We aim to specify a notion of time for variables in causal DAGs that is sufficiently flexible to account for settings like our motivating examples in \cref{sec:ambiguity,sec:acyclicity}.
-Beginning with variables that refer to a quantity at a single time point, we expand our formalism to allow for composite variables, that is, variables that may refer to quantities at multiple time points.
-The forthcoming \cref{sec:examples} gives examples illustrating our formalism.
+Beginning with variables that refer to a quantity at a single time point, we develop our formalism to allow for composite variables, which can refer to quantities at multiple, possibly random, time points.

-\paragraph{A single time point.} In the simplest case, each variable refers to a quantity at exactly one time point (relative to a realization's timeline).
+\paragraph{Single time point} In the simplest case, each variable refers to a quantity at exactly one time point relative to a realization's timeline.
 By default, we take the time point $t$ of a variable $\mathbb{X}_t$ to be the time point at which it is measured, but other specifications are equally possible (e.g.\ proxy measurements of past quantities).
 For simplicity, each within-realization timeline starts at $0$.
-This formalization captures the notion of time employed in time-series causality.
-Yet, if every variable refers to a quantity at one time point and if causes precede effects, the acyclicity assumption holds simply by the order of time.
+This formalization captures the notion of time employed in the literature on causality in time series.
+In this simple model, the acyclicity assumption holds by the order of time.
 To probe the acyclicity assumption where it may be violated and to model richer settings, we must allow for variables that can refer to quantities at multiple time points.